wwrechard/pydlm/doc/source/pydlm_user_guide.rst

 :class:`dlm`.
 Following is an example for constructing a dlm with linear trend, 7-day seasonality and another control variable::

-  >>> from pydlm import dlm, trend, seasonality, dynamic
+  >>> from pydlm import dlm, trend, seasonality, dynamic, autoReg, longSeason
   >>> data = [0] * 100 + [3] * 100
   >>> control = [[0.5] for i in range(100) + [[2.6] for i in
   range(100)]
   >>> myDLM = dlm(data) + trend(2) + seasonality(7) +
   dyanmic(control)

-The imput :attr:`data` must an 1d array or a list, since the current :class:`dlm` only supports one dimensional time series.
+The imput :attr:`data` must be an 1d array or a list, since the current :class:`dlm` only supports one dimensional time series.
 Supporting for multivariate time series will be built upon this one dimensional class and added in the future.